 This time, I stroll deliberately from sculpture to sculpture: works by Wouters, Anthoons, Strebelle, Long, etc. are as pleasant as those by Miro, Dali, Boltanski or Picasso in the vicinity.

 I have of course started with two temples, but the Brussels of the Arts is teeming with originals: join me to the Antoine Wierz Museum - Royal Museums for Fine Arts (IXELLES) or to the little Museum of Ixelles (IXELLES).
 You will not be dissappointed.

 A little later, I can¿t resist to the invitation of Victor Horta.
-I have the opportunity to visit the Horta Museum (SAINT-GILLES) in Saint-Gilles where every element was designed by him.
+I have the opportunity to visit the Horta Museum, an Art Nouveau gem in Brussels (SAINT-GILLES) in Saint-Gilles where every element was designed by him.
 The Art Nouveau (Art Nouveau in Brussels) at the turn of the century is dazzling within the smallest detail of furnishings and ornamentation.
 In Van de Velde, Hankar or Van Rysselberghe, I recognise other disciples.
 Their imagination permeates the city.
 I am overwhelmed by the 'Contretype Photography Museum at the Hannon House (SAINT-GILLES), the former Old England shops (now the MIM - The Musical Instruments Museum (BRUXELLES), and even more so by the Belgian Comic Strip Centre - BCSC (BRUXELLES).